Catalan matroid decompositions of certain positroids: The Tutte polynomial of

-\begin{rem} What is really important here is the partial order $n+1, n \prec n+2, n-1 \prec \cdots \prec 2n, 1$: one can show that although $J_r(I)$ depends on the choice of linear extension of this partial order to a total order, $u_I^r$ does not (indeed, this is a consequence of Theorem~\ref{thm:rank-characterization}). \end{rem}
+One can show that although $J_r(I)$ depends on the choice of linear extension of this partial order to a total order, $u_I^r$ does not (indeed, this is a consequence of Theorem~\ref{thm:rank-characterization}). \end{rem}

 We postpone the proof of Theorem~\ref{thm:rank-characterization} since it is somewhat involved, and move on to its consequences for ranks in $\P_w$.
 Let $\P_w^r = \{I \subseteq [2n] : \text{$I$ has rank at least $r$ in $\P_w$}\}$, and $\Q_w^r = \P_w^r \setminus \bigcup_{v > w} \P_v^r$.
 Theorem~\ref{thm:rank-characterization} shows that $\Q_w^r$ is the set of $I$ such that $u_I^r = w$.
 Equivalently, if we think of $J_r$ as a function $2^{[2n]} \to {[2n] \choose n}$, then $\Q_w^r = \bigcup_{K \in \Q_w} J_r^{-1}(K)$, and we can give a reasonable description of $J_r^{-1}(K)$ for a fixed $K$.